Learning Services Department

 Extended School Year (ESY)

 Extended school year is a program for students who show severe regression of skills without schooling during the summer months.
-Eligibility for this program will be decided upon at your student’s Annual Review IEP meeting.
+Eligibility for this program will be decided upon during your student’s annual review IEP meeting.

 Related Services

-Related services are provided on an as needed basis determined at your student’s IEP meeting.
-They are services to supplement their academic curriculum that support their overall success in school.
+Related services are provided on an as-needed basis, determined during your student’s IEP meeting.
+These are services to supplement students' academic curriculum that support their overall success in school.
 Examples of these services are listed below.

 Social Work (group or individual)